CAP Theorem

 Availability (A)

-Definition: The system remains operational and responsive to requests.
-Every request receives a response, though it may not reflect the most recent write.
+Availability ensures that the system remains operational and responsive to requests, like having a store that's always open for customers.
+Every request receives a response, though it may not reflect the most recent write, similar to getting an answer even if it's slightly outdated.

 Technical Implementation: